jules2689/copy-selection-as-markdown/README.md

-# Copy Selection as Markdown
+# Copy Selection to Readwise

 Copy title, URL, selection as Markdown